-- 4.1 In addition to regular tuition charged by Coahoma CC each semester, the student will be assessed \$700 or the first semester only, to cover all textbooks and related computer learning software and clinical/field tacking software that will be used in the course.
-No additional texts will be needed. - 4.2 Paramedic students will also be assessed program fees to cover expenses listed below: - Overnight stays at clinical sites out of town - Clinical uniforms (including replacement wear) - Background checks - Drug screen - Liability insurance - Test preparation fee - Tennessee EMT License (students will be conducting clinical rotations through major medical centers in Memphis, TN, and are required to have their Tennessee EMT License. - 4.3 The most current student expenses may be found by accessing the paramedic page of the Health Science division at the CCC website or the student may follow this link:
+- 4.1 In addition to regular tuition charged by Coahoma CC each semester, the student will be assessed \$700 for the first semester only, to cover all textbooks and related computer learning software and clinical/field tacking software that will be used in the course.
+No additional texts will be needed. - 4.2 Paramedic students will also be assessed program fees to cover expenses listed below: - Overnight stays at clinical sites out of town, if required - Clinical uniforms (including replacement wear) - Background checks - Drug screen - Liability insurance - Test preparation fee - Any out-of-state license requirements in order to meet clinical or field hours.
+Specifically, the State of Tennessee Board of EMS requires any paramedic student performing clinical or field rotations to possess a Tennessee license at the Advanced EMT level. - 4.3 The most current student expenses may be found by accessing the paramedic page of the Health Science division at the CCC website or the student may follow this link: